-The next Mill Valley election will be a Special Municipal Election held on March 7, 2023, where the voters of the City of Mill Valley will elect one member to the City Council for a one-year short term.
+The next Mill Valley election will be held in 2024, where the City of Mill Valley voters will elect three members to the City Council for 4-year terms.

 You must be a Mill Valley resident, 18 years old or older, and a registered voter within the City limits of Mill Valley (LINK) at the time nomination papers are issued to be eligible to run for office.
 You can register or confirm that you are registered by contacting the Marin County Elections Office: https://www.marincounty.org/depts/rv

 The City of Mill Valley is committed to promoting an equitable and inclusive environment that is welcoming to all who participate in municipal government.
 The City seeks diverse representation - candidates from all backgrounds and life experiences are encouraged to pull and file Nomination Papers.
-The nomination period for the March 7, 2023 Special Municipal Election opens on November 14, 2022 and closes at 5:00 p.m. on December 9, 2022 (pending extended nomination period which closes December 14, 2022).
 Please contact the City Clerk's office (see "Contact Us" column) to schedule an appointment to obtain and file nomination papers.

 Step 1: Schedule an Appointment to Receive a Candidate Application, Nomination Paper, and Other Election Information/Materials.